 Once adjusted and mirrors positioned, you buckle up and hit the start button located on the steering wheel.
 The button’s position is to remind you of just what it is you are getting yourself into.
 Things pop into mind like “Ferrari” and “Racing Car”, and those things are not far from the truth.
 The engine truly is derived from Enzo’s passion.
 That’s no joke.
 But this is a Sedan that is meant to be used as a car, just like any other… That’s why there are the A and N settings on the now famous Alfa Romeo DNA dial.
 Continue reading Alfa Romeo Giulia Quadrifoglio

 When I first saw the Vanderhall Venice, I was really smitten.
 I was thinking it was the coolest thing ever.
 And they are cool.
 Don’t get me wrong, they are cool and they are fun to drive.
 The problem I have with them is that they are 30 Grand.
 For that much money, you can buy some pretty nice cars that are also fun to drive but also offer some practicality.
 The Venice has no practicality to it.
 At all.
 The other cars out there that you could get also have a certain level of Build Quality.
-And that’s my make problem with the Venice.
+And that’s my main problem with the Venice.
 Vanderhall is almost there with it, but every car seems like it’s still a prototype.

 The Venice has a vibe of a 60’s era Formula 1 car.
 Like something James Garner drove in “Grand Prix”.
 But they missed that mark in cosmetics and other styling points.
 They also missed the mark on the “Modern Morgan 3 Wheeler” they were shooting at.

 Let’s look at the details.
 The grill just flat out looks cheap as hell.
 It looks like an old-fashioned Ice Tray insert.
 That’s a detail that bugged me from the very first instant when I saw it.
 I like that the headlights are tucked in, but overall the impression is that the entire front end was just phoned in.
-Also the are below the grill being flat faced when it could have been more like a Formula 1 cowling.
+Also, the area below the grill being flat faced when it could have been more like a Formula 1 cowling.
 It was a missed opportunity for greatness.
 Continue reading Vanderhall Venice: Constructive Criticism.

 Ducati is one motorcycle company that is pretty much batting a thousand when it comes to building exciting motorcycles that stir the soul.
 Also, they don’t know how to make anything that isn’t fast.
 The Multistrada keeps up with that tradition big time.
 It’s Ducati’s Adventure Bike.
 And being Ducati to the core, the formula is simple.
 Take the engine out of one of their super bikes, and put on a tall suspension.
 If you don’t know anything else about the Multistrada, that’s all you really need to know.
 Let’s look at the specs: